 Prox-1 University Nanosat Mission

 The Prox-1 mission will demonstrate automated trajectory control for on-orbit inspection of a deployed CubeSat.
 The Prox-1 spacecraft has been designed, fabricated and tested by a team of Georgia Tech undergraduate and graduate students who will also be responsible for mission operations.
 The 50 kg Prox-1 will deploy a 5 kg CubeSat, a version of The Planetary Society's LightSail solar sail spacecraft.
 Prox-1 will fly in close proximity to LightSail (50-150 m), demonstrating automated trajectory control based upon relative orbit determination using infrared imaging.
 Visible images of the LightSail solar sail deployment event will be acquired and downlinked by Prox-1.
 The Prox-1 mission will also provide first-time flight validation of advanced sun sensor technology, a small satellite propulsion system, and a lightweight thermal imager.
 The mission is funded by the Air Force Office of Scientific Research, through the University Nanosatellite Program (UNP).
-As the winner of the seventh UNP competition, Prox-1 will receive an Air Force launch slot as a secondary payload, with a planned launch date of August 2015.
+As the winner of the seventh UNP competition, Prox-1 will receive an Air Force launch slot as a secondary payload, with a planned launch date of late 2017.

 Image Credit: NASA

 Thermal imagery of the Space X Falcon 9 first stage performing propulsive descent Sept.
 21, 2014.
 Supersonic retropropulsion data obtained from this flight test is being analyzed by NASA to design future Mars landing systems.